polterguy/anarq/README.md

 * email
 * secret

-The secret needs to be supplied to the `confirm-email` endpoint later before the user can post, comment or like posts/comments in the system.
+The secret needs to be supplied to the `profile/confirm-email` endpoint later before the user can post, comment or like posts/comments in the system.

 This endpoint does not require the user to be authenticated.

+#### Client frontends

+If you don't have a web based HTML capable frontend, due to maybe creating only an iOS or Android client - Then sending the user a hyperlink he clicks to confirm his email is obviously not a choice.
+Hence, you can therefor use the `client` type of email sent during registrations, which simply sends the user the generated secret, allowing him to copy and paste it into your app/client, for then to submit it to your backend somehow by invoking the `profile/confirm-email` endpoint from within your app.

 ### GET magic/modules/anarq/profile/username-available